 The B.S. in Behavioral Health and Wellness provides students with a broad understanding of how lifestyle choices impact health, and how health professionals design programs to promote healthy lifestyle choices.
-The degree prepares graduates for a wide range of health/wellness professions in private business and industry, community organizations, and healthcare environments.
+The degree prepares graduates for a wide range of health/ wellness professions in private business and industry, community organizations, and healthcare environments.

-The B.S. in Consumer Research, Analytics, and Communication trains students as integrated social/behavioral scientists who can apply the theory, research, and tools of the social and behavioral sciences to practical problems of government policy and business strategy and can work with decision makers in both cultures.
+The B.S. in Consumer Research, Analytics, and Communication trains students as integrated social/behavioral scientists who can apply the theory, research, and tools of the social and behavioral sciences to practical problems of government policy and business strategy and can work with decision-makers in both cultures.

 The Department of Psychology also offers accelerated programs that combine undergraduate and graduate professional education.
-The degrees offered by the department may be used as the basis for the combined undergraduate-graduate professional degree programs in law (B.S./J.D.), business (B.S./M.B.A.), public administration (B.S./M.P.A.), rehabilitation and mental health counseling (B.S./M.S.), or personnel and human resources development (B.S./M.S.) offered by the university.
+The degrees offered by the department may be used as the basis for the combined undergraduate-graduate professional degree programs in law (B.S./J.D.).